Trakkr Docs

 This is the most important concept on the page, and the one most teams get wrong.
 Not all crawlers are the same.
 They don't tell you the same thing about your visibility, and they don't deserve the same response.

-Trakkr classifies every bot into one of four categories.
-The dashboard's hero stats are organized around these four buckets, so it's worth learning them now.
+Trakkr classifies every bot into one of three categories.
+The dashboard's hero stats, chart filter pills, and saved views are all built around these three buckets, so it's worth learning them now.

 CategoryWhat the bot is doingExamplesWhat it tells you